UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 So back to the assignment:

-    The ``Element`` class should have a class attribute for the tag name ("html" first)
+    The ``Element`` class should have a class attribute for the tag name ("html" first).

-each html element has a different "tag", specifying what kind of element it is. so our class needs one of those.
-Why a class attribute? because each *instance* of each type (or class) of element will share the same tag.
+Each html element has a different "tag", specifying what kind of element it is. so our class needs one of those.
+Why a class attribute?
+Because each *instance* of each type (or class) of element will share the same tag.
 And we don't want to store the tag in the render method, because then we couldn't reuse that render method for a different type of element.

 So we need to add a tiny bit of code: